OUR HIVES

 HIVES

 We currently have two bee yards, Vialoux Village and Pepperloaf Place.
-Vialoux Village now has four full hives with queens Kaia, Eliza Jane, Dixie Chic and Roxanne and two nucs with Xena and Calpurnia.
-Pepperloaf Place has four hives with queens Ollie, Akela, Winona, India and two nucs with queens Angelina Baker and Savannah.
+Vialoux Village has five colonies with queens Eliza Jane, Dixie Chic, Roxanne, Honey and Clementine.
+Pepperloaf Place also has five colonies with queens Ollie, Akela, Angelina Baker, Bee-yonce and Dinah.

 MANAGEMENT PRACTICES